The economy is shrinking

 James Lovelock: Warnings that once seemed like the doom scenarios of science fiction are now coming to pass.
 We are entering into a heat age in which the temperature and sea levels will be rising decade by decade until the world becomes unrecognisable.
 We have no choice but to reduce the burning of fossil fuels or face even worse consequences.

 Andrew Nikiforuk: We must contract the global economy, restructure technological society and restore what’s left of natural ecosystems if we want to live and breathe.

 Tim Morgan: the crisis caused by the coronavirus pandemic has triggered two fundamental changes that were, in reality, due to happen anyway.
 One of these is a systemic financial crisis, and the other is the realisation that an era of increasingly-cosmetic economic “growth” has come to a decisive end.

 The real economy is now unravelling.
 Much of what was made in our lifetimes is now being unmade.
 Not in a gentle unremarkable way, like we experienced growth.
 More like a series of crashes.

 The first crash is health and social care.

 In April 2021, an ex-NHS chief warned of a “truly frightening backlog of delays in vital care”.

 In April 2021 the New Policy Institute reported that: After six years of sliding backwards, child poverty is back in the 20th century, at a level last seen in the 1990s and growing at a rate last seen in the 1980s.

-Our NHS and Care Systems have reached the ends of their existence in the current form.
+Our NHS and Care Systems have reached the end of their existence in their current form.

 Declining prosperity and increasing energy costs are leading to essentials becoming more expensive and discretionary markets are on the way out.